 Research stays abroad and vocational training are recommended and can be credited to the degree programme.

 The master's programme is structured in a very flexible way and gives students the opportunity to specialise individually within the subject of geosciences.
 It offers an optimal combination of theoretical principles and practical applications and gives graduates a perfect basis for professional work in either basic or applied fields.

-Graduates of all other degree programmes offered at the TU Graz or, in the case of a NAWI Graz programme, the University of Graz, also do not have to undergo the admission procedure.
-You can apply for admission at the Registration Office.
+Graduates of all other degree programmes offered at the TU Graz or, in the case of a NAWI Graz programme, the University of Graz can apply for admission at the Registration Office without an admission procedure.

 I chose this study programme because of my enthusiasm for nature and the geological diversity that exists on our planet.
 At school, questions such as how the Alps had evolved or why rocks have different colours, strengths and structures intrigued me immensely.
 What I think is special about studying geosciences is that you not only learn about the development of the earth and all related processes from the beginning until today, but you acquire enormous general knowledge as well.